-

 Key Provisions of the Discrimination Act

 - Active Measures: Employers are required to take active measures to promote equal rights and opportunities in the workplace.
-This involves regular analysis of the work environment to identify risks of discrimination, taking steps to prevent harassment, and promoting equal employment opportunities for all, especially in recruitment, training, and promotion processes.
+This involves regular analysis of the work environment to identify risks of discrimination, taking steps to prevent harassment, and promoting equal employment opportunities for all, especially in recruitment, training, and promotions.

-- Accessibility for Persons with Disabilities: Employers must ensure that the workplace is accessible to persons with disabilities, which may involve making reasonable adjustments to the work environment or providing support that enables the persons concerned to carry out their work.
+- Accessibility for Persons with Disabilities: Employers must ensure that the workplace is accessible to people with disabilities, which may involve making reasonable adjustments to the work environment or providing support that enables the persons concerned to carry out their work.

 Employer Responsibilities